Take to the trails as a true eco-warrior with these sustainable hiking tips and planning guide!

 5. Light fires responsibly when hiking

-Now I don’t want to rain on your parade (or fire in this case) but it’s important to light fires responsibly.
 Before you go, firstly check you’re allowed to light fires in the area, again if you’re not there’s most likely a reason for this.
-Even if fires are allowed, if you’re in a particularly dry landscape, use your own judgement, maybe it’s best to avoid them?
+Even if fires are allowed, if you’re in a particularly dry landscape fires can spread VERY quickly… use your own judgement, maybe it’s best to avoid them?

 If you’re unsure best to hedge on the side of caution, fire is a difficult element to tame, these fire building tips can be very useful.